Phxtsxkxrn/Phxtsxkxrn/README.md

 Fourth-year Computer Engineering student waiting for an internship to apply web development and UX/UI design skills.

-* 🌍  I'm based in Chonburi, Thailand
+* 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [epsk.coin@gmail.com](mailto:epsk.coin@gmail.com)

 ### Skills